 Many of us live and die by the alerts of our digital calendar, so schedule meet-ups with friends, families, or the gym.
 Most importantly, make them non-negotiable.
 You wouldn’t move a meeting with an important client, so why not give yourself the same level of respect?

 Alcohol readily flows in the experiential marketing business.
 If you drink, it’s easy to get dehydrated.
 As one of our senior officers suggests, “Down two large tumblers of water before hitting the hay to soften the blare of tomorrow morning’s alarm clock.
 It’s easier said than done when all you want to do is turn out the lights and turn in.
 In my extensive scientific research, I have found that the tastiness quotient of water is inversely correlated to the number of alcoholic beverages one has imbibed … but do it anyway.
 It works.”

 5. Laughing Matters

-“I laugh every day as often as I am able, especially when things aren’t very funny,” says one West Coast marketer.
+“I laugh every day as often as I am able, especially when things aren’t very funny,” says one West Coast experiential marketer.
 “It’s a great way to clear your head, refocus, and change the energy of a day that may or may not be in your control, and our days normally are not.”
-The Mayo Clinic also supports laughter as the “best medicine.”
+Have you heard the phrase “laughter is the best medicine”?
+The Mayo Clinic agrees.

 6. Decide to Minimize Decision Fatigue

 Research suggests that the act of constantly making small decisions can erode your ability to make big decisions.
-As one West Coast executive explains, “I keep three full business outﬁts on hangers, with accessories.
+As one Group Delphi executive explains, “I keep three full business outfits on hangers, with accessories.
 Monochromatic with pops of color so everything mixes and matches with the same pair of shoes.
 That way I don’t have to think about packing too hard, and it’s fast.”

 7. Listen to the Sound of Silence